HyunCafe/odin-calculator/README.md

 * Resizing feature works like the Windows calculator, with the ability to resize the calculator by dragging from any corner and maintains aspect ratio.
 * Improved minimize and restore feature that remembers the last position and size of the calculator
 * Maximize button that expands the calculator to fill the screen and remembers the last position and size of the calculator
 * Right click menu that shows up where the user last clicked, like the Windows desktop right-click menu.
+(Disabled Browser Right Click so this feature can be seen)
 * Windows desktop simulation with a search box and enhanced hover effect over icons for aesthetics

 ------------